CAFxX/kafkabalancer/README.md

     	Name of the file to read (if no file is specified, read from stdin) -input-json
     	Parse the input as JSON
+  -max-reassign int
-  -min-replicas int
+    	Maximum number of reassignments to generate (default 1) -min-replicas int
     	Minimum number of replicas for a partition to be eligible for rebalancing (default 2) -min-umbalance float